jcftang/jcftang.github.com/source/_posts/2013-03-22-building-kelvin-supercomputer-time-lapse.markdown

 When we were configuring this system we had also redesigned the storage system roughly around this period and went with a cluster to cluster GPFS configuration.

+Oh and we threw out the old cluster which was about 10racks of IBM e326 machines in the process.